KafkaOtto/flasker_url_shortener/README.md

 The project support multiple users access with DB pre-checking and unique key constraint on column long_url.
 The length of shorten url ranges in [1, 6].

-# Guidance of starting the project
+# Guidance of starting the project by docker compose

 ## Start the services